The Downtown Development Authority (DDA) and the Downtown Shreveport Development Corporation (DSDC) exist to be strong advocates for Downtown.

 - DDA/DSDC partnered with Louisiana State Fire Marshal Butch Browning to become the first city outside of New Orleans to have a so-called Performance Code.
 This has allowed us to advocate on behalf of downtown building owners/developers during the building rehab process to provide guidance and support, saving them both time and money.

 - DDA/DSDC are the only organizations that offer incentives for downtown business and development.
 The incentives include façade and structural grants, a low interest loan fund, mini-grants to assist in downtown festivals and quality of life events and outright donations to projects that we believe are important to downtown.
+Note: Facade Grant Program is suspended and not accepting applications.

 - DDA worked with the city to create the city’s first-ever Street Performer’s Ordinance, which we recently asked to be amended to allow strolling performers.
 DDA handles permitting and oversight of all legal street performers.